qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 useful when the host does not require multiple networks paths for packet sending but still wants to let the peer use multiple uniflows to reach it.

+The usage of multiple uniflows relies on the ability to use several Connection IDs over a same QUIC connection.
+Therefore, zero-length Connection IDs MUST NOT be used if the multipath extensions are enabled and the peer advertises a value different from 0 for the `max_sending_uniflow_id` transport parameter.

 Architecture of Multipath QUIC
 ------------------------------